caddyserver/forwardproxy/README.md

 If your proxy client does not preemptively send credentials, you will have to visit your secret link in your browser to trigger the authentication.
 Make sure that specified domain name is visitable, does not contain uppercase characters, does not start with dot, etc.
 Only this address will trigger a 407 response, prompting browsers to request credentials from user and cache them for the rest of the session.
-It is possible to use any top level domain, but for secrecy reasons it is highly recommended to use `.localhost`.
 _Default: no probing resistance._

 ##### Privacy